Social Icons

 Directed by Marc Lawrence

-Disney+ opened with many new things and others on the way for use to enjoy.
-One of the early release with the launch of the new streaming service (owned by Disney) is this Christmas movie, Noelle.
+Disney+ launched with many new things to enjoy, and more are on the way.
+One of the early releases with the launch of the new streaming service (owned by Disney) is this Christmas movie, Noelle.

-Noelle is a movie that tries to get you with the Christmas cheer.
-It tries to woe you with Santa making connection to a little girl who is deaf and all the girl wants is for her mother to get a job.
-It tries to woe you by making everything work out with emotional scenes.
-The whole underdog getting ahead in this movie is not a twist ending that you will not have figured out less than half way into the movie.
+Noelle is a movie that tries to win you over with Christmas cheer.
+It tries to woo you with Santa making a connection to a little girl who is deaf, and all the girl wants is for her mother to get a job.
+It tries to woo you by making everything work out with emotional scenes.
+The whole underdog-getting-ahead theme in this movie isn’t a twist ending—you’ll have it figured out less than halfway through.

-The so well misplaced ideas of how to make a fantastic Christmas movie, were pulled to make this movie and this movie sucks big time.
+The movie’s well-misplaced ideas of how to make a fantastic Christmas movie were pulled together to create this film, and honestly, it sucks big time.

-Making women take the lead seems to be one thing Disney is trying to make happen in a lot of the things they are doing now.
-Not all of their attempt on the stupid wave of “WOKENESS” have been as crappy as this one.
-For one thing, I have no qualms with females taking the lead by taking over a role which is commonly attributed to men.
-The moment I saw Noelle I wanted the movie to be this way.
-I wanted a change and even twenty minutes in and I could guess where the movie was going and yet hated the crappy way it was playing out, I stayed hopeful.
-In the end I believe the Noelle character deserved a better movie to launch her place as a woman in a role dominated by men.
+Making women take the lead seems to be something Disney is trying to do in a lot of their projects now.
+Not all of their attempts at this wave of “wokeness” have been as crappy as this one.
+For one thing, I have no issue with females taking the lead or taking over roles commonly attributed to men.
+The moment I saw Noelle, I wanted the movie to go in this direction.
+I wanted a change, and even twenty minutes in, I could guess where the movie was going.
+Yet, despite hating the crappy way it was playing out, I stayed hopeful.
+In the end, I believe the Noelle character deserved a better movie to launch her place as a woman in a role dominated by men.

-I feel this movie had the idea, but did not have the delivery power to make the needed splash it could have made.
+I feel this movie had the idea but didn’t have the delivery power to make the splash it could have made.

 Roman Holiday (1953)